g1uliano/sca/README.md

 Access Control System was a first attempt to create a centralized login system for php5 applications.

-DON'T USE IN PRODUCTION EVER
+DON'T EVER USE IN PRODUCTION - LEARNING PURPOSES ONLY